 This old Irish soda bread recipe is special to the Irish people, a link back in time to a simpler Ireland.
-Try it out this Saint Patrick's Day for the best bread you've ever tasted in your life.
+Try it out this National Bread Week 2018 for the best bread you've ever tasted in your life.

 For many, Irish soda bread is simply the taste of home but the Irish staple recipe is also an international favorite.
 The recipe was first introduced to Ireland during the 1840s.
 A traditional product of a poor country, soda bread it was made with only the most basic of ingredients: flour, baking soda (instead of yeast), soured milk to moisten and activate the soda, and salt.

 Perhaps it is the fact that bread-making was so much a part of daily life in Ireland that makes the recipe, the smell and the taste so special to Irish people.

 In rural areas, where homes were more isolated, most kitchens had open hearths and the bread would be cooked on griddles or in three-legged black iron pots, over the turf fires.
 The resulting loaf was tender and dense, with a sour tang and a hard crust.

 The bread was quite perishable and so every two or three days another loaf would be made and the smell of fresh bread again wafting through the house.

 How to make Irish soda bread for St. Patrick's Day

 Imagine, a nice cuppa tea and some homemade bread for St. Patrick's Day.
 Get the full recipe here: http://irsh.us/2mMkldcPosted by IrishCentral.com on Thursday, March 16, 2017